↑

 More specifically, it’s a good idea to seek professional medical attention if your allergy or dry mouth symptoms begin:

-Your healthcare provider may change or adjust the dose of your medication, causing your dry mouth, or they may switch you to another type of medication that doesn’t cause dry mouth.
+Your healthcare provider may change or adjust the dose of your medication that is causing your dry mouth, or they may switch you to another type of medication that doesn’t cause dry mouth.

 Another option may be that your doctor discusses trying prescription drugs that stimulate saliva production.
 Examples of these medications include pilocarpine (Salagen) or cevimeline (Evoxac).